condero/dokuwiki-toggle/README.md

-Plugin for Dokuwiki
+# Toggle Plugin for Dokuwiki

+by condero Aktiengesellschaft

+This plugin toggles visibility of text

+## Installation and usage

-See https://www.dokuwiki.org/plugin:toggle for more info about installation and usage.
+See https://www.dokuwiki.org/plugin:toggle for more info